Hey, I’m Lexy!

 When I’m not serving my amazing clients, you can almost always find me outside.
 I LOVE the beach, hiking and connecting with nature.
-If i’m not outside, i’m likely reading the latest self-help book, trying new restaurants or spending the weekend cuddled up on the couch with my fiance, Eric, and our cat, Marshmallow.
-If you follow me on social media, you have surely seen her before with her cute little goattee and overbite!
+If i’m not outside, i’m likely reading the latest self-help book, trying new restaurants or spending the weekend cuddled up on the couch with my cat, Marshmallow.

 I am a Registered Dietitian Nutritionist who believes: